Eisenstein degeneration of Euler systems: Introduction

 In this work, we develop an approach which allows us to make this ``Eisenstein degeneration'' of Euler systems into a rigorous theory.
 Our approach is based on two ingredients: the theory developed in \cite{loefflerzerbes16} to study the variation of Euler systems in Coleman families; and the existence of \emph{critical-slope Eisenstein series}, which are Eisenstein series arising as specialisations of Coleman families which are generically cuspidal.

-Using this method, we show the following: if $\hf$ is a Coleman family passing through a critical-slope Eisenstein series $f_\beta$, and $\hg, \hh$ are (cuspidal) Coleman families, then the process of ``specialisation at $f_\beta$'' relates Euler systems in the following way: \begin{enumerate}[(i)] \item The triple-product classes for $\hf \times \hg \times \hh$ are sent to the Beilinson--Flach classes for $\hg \times \hh$. \item The Beilinson--Flach classes for $\hf \times \hg$ go to a multiple of the Beilinson--Kato classes for $\hg$. \item The Heegner classes for $\hf \times \lambda$, where $\lambda$ is a (suitable) Gr\"ossencharacter of an imaginary quadratic field, go to the elliptic-unit classes for $\lambda$. \end{enumerate}
+Using this method, we show the following: if $\hf$ is a Coleman family passing through a critical-slope Eisenstein series $f_\beta$, and $\hg, \hh$ are (cuspidal) Coleman families, then the process of ``specialisation at $f_\beta$'' relates Euler systems in the following way: \begin{enumerate}[(i)] \item The Beilinson--Flach classes for $\hf \times \hg$ go to a multiple of the Beilinson--Kato classes for $\hg$.
+This setting is studied in Section \ref{sect:BFdef}. \item The triple-product classes for $\hf \times \hg \times \hh$ are sent to the Beilinson--Flach classes for $\hg \times \hh$.
+This scenario is presented in Section \ref{sect:diag-def}. \item The Heegner classes for $\hf \times \lambda$, where $\lambda$ is a (suitable) Gr\"ossencharacter of an imaginary quadratic field, go to the elliptic-unit classes for $\lambda$.
+This is the content of the final section \ref{sect:heeg-def}. \end{enumerate}

 More precisely, in each case, we show that the image of the Euler system for the ``larger'' family is an Euler system class for the ``smaller'' family, multiplied by an additional, purely local ``logarithm'' term (and also by an extra $p$-adic $L$-function factor in case (ii), which can be naturally interpreted in terms of the Artin formalism for $L$-functions).